bytesizearcade/bytesizearcade.github.io/about.md

 Hey,

-My name is Matt Brailsford (aka Circuitbeard)
+My name is Matt Brailsford

 This site is all about the things I do in my spare time, which usually involves electronics or making in varying senses of the word.
 If you are into making and hacking, I hope you’ll find the site interesting.